AnthonyCxx/Notes-and-Writeups/C#/ExceptionHandling/ExceptionHandling.md

   try
   {
-    if (!Array.Exists(backpack, str => str == "a non-existant item"))  //If no item in the backpack is 'a non-existant item' throw new ItemNotFoundException("The item does not exist");     //Then, throw 'ItemNotFoundException' with the message 'The item does not exist'
+    //Refer to the notes below the code for an explanation on this behemoth if (!Array.Exists(backpack, str => str == "a non-existant item"))  //If no item in the backpack is 'a non-existant item' throw new ItemNotFoundException("The item does not exist");     //Then, throw 'ItemNotFoundException' with the message 'The item does not exist'
   }